Rubus elegantulus

 Rubus elegantulus, the showy blackberry, is an uncommon North American species of flowering plant in the rose family.

-It grows in the northeastern and north-central United States (from Maine to West Virginia, plus Wisconsin and Minnesota) and eastern Canada (Québec, Newfoundland, and all 3 Maritime Provinces).
+Description

-Rubus elegantulus is an erect perennial 2–4 feet (30–120 cm) tall, with prickles but no hairs.
-Leaves are palmately compound with 5 leaflets, slightly darker on the upper surface than on the lower.
-Fruits are black, nearly spherical.
+Rubus elegantulus is an erect perennial with stems growing to 60–120 cm tall, with prickles on the angles.
+The leaves are palmately compound with five leaflets, slightly darker on the upper surface than on the lower.
+The fruits are black, nearly spherical.